Chenghui Li (李程晖)

 • Geometry and topology seminar at Max Planck Institute for Mathematics, Leipzig Germany, June 2023

-• SIAM Conference on geometric and topological techniques in machine learning minisymposium, University State Utah, April 2023
+• SIAM Conference on geometric and topological techniques in machine learning minisymposium, Utah State University, April 2023

 • Poster presentation and online talk at Neurips2022, New Orleans, Sep.
 2022